Electric Car Discount Bill Approved

 For further details on the bill refer to the explanatory memorandum.

-How Much Will You Save Under a Novated Lease?
+How Much Will You Save Under an Electric Car Novated Lease?

 The government estimates that “for individuals using a salary sacrifice arrangement to pay for the same model, their saving would be up to $4700 a year.”
 These figures are broadly in line with our calculations (below).